CoKe: Localized Contrastive Learning for Robust Keypoint Detection: CoKe: Contrastive Keypoint Learning

 Figure \ref{fig:update_bank}, illustrates the process of updating the keypoint prototypes and the clutter bank during training.

-Computing the prototypical keypoint features $\mathbf{\theta}_k$ while learning the feature extractor is challenging, because we want to avoid to re-compute the prototypes as $\theta_k=\frac{\sum_{i=1}^N f_k^i}{N}$ after every gradient step.
-Instead, we approximate the sample mean as a cumulative moving average.
-Specifically, we update the $\mathbf{\theta}_k$ using:
+\textbf{Keypoint Bank Update.} Computing the prototypical keypoint features $\mathbf{\mu}_k$ while learning the feature extractor is challenging, because we want to avoid to re-compute the prototypes over all training images $\mu_k=\frac{\sum_{i=1}^N \mathbf{f}_k^i}{N}$ after every gradient step.
+Instead, we approximate the sample mean via a cumulative moving average.
+Specifically, we update $\mathbf{\mu}_k$ with a training batch of size $m$ using:

-where $m$ is the batchsize.
-Similarly, for maintaining the clutter samples $\{\mathbf{\theta}_c, c \in C\}$ we cannot extract the clutter features of all training images.
-Instead, we maintain a limited set of clutter features.
-In practice the size of the clutter bank depend on the GPU memory and we observe that the larger the bank, the better the training process (see the experiments Section \ref{sec:experiment}).
-For updating the clutter bank during training, we replace the oldest clutter features in the bank with newly calculated ones from the current training batch based on a tag that indicates how long features have been stored in the bank.
+\textbf{Clutter Bank Update.} The clutter bank contains a limited number $C$ of clutter features $\{\mathbf{\theta}_c, c \in \mathbb{C}\}$.
+In practice the size of the clutter bank depends on the availability of GPU memory and we observe that the larger the bank, the better the training performance (see experiments section).
+We update the clutter bank during training by replacing the oldest clutter features with newly extracted features from the current training batch based on a time tag that indicates how long features were stored in the bank.